jrpotter/notebook/notes/programming/pred_trans.md

 Basic
 In terms of sets of states, how does a precondition compare to the weakest precondition?
 Back: A precondition represents a subset of the states the weakest precondition represents.
-Reference: Reference: Gries, David. *The Science of Programming*.
+Reference: Gries, David. *The Science of Programming*.
 Texts and Monographs in Computer Science.
 New York: Springer-Verlag, 1981.
 <!--ID: 1715631869148-->
 END%%

 %%ANKI
 Basic
-How is $\{Q\}\; S\; \{R\}$ equivalently written as a predicate involving $wp$?
+How is $\{Q\}\; S\; \{R\}$ equivalently written as an implication involving $wp$?
 Back: $Q \Rightarrow wp(S, R)$
-Reference: Reference: Gries, David. *The Science of Programming*.
+Reference: Gries, David. *The Science of Programming*.
 Texts and Monographs in Computer Science.
 New York: Springer-Verlag, 1981.
 <!--ID: 1715631869153-->
 END%%

 %%ANKI
 Basic
-How is $Q \Rightarrow wp(S, R)$ equivalently written as a predicate using assertions?
+How is $Q \Rightarrow wp(S, R)$ equivalently written as a predicate using a Hoare triple?
 Back: $\{Q\}\; S\; \{R\}$
-Reference: Reference: Gries, David. *The Science of Programming*.
+Reference: Gries, David. *The Science of Programming*.
 Texts and Monographs in Computer Science.
 New York: Springer-Verlag, 1981.
 <!--ID: 1715631869157-->
 END%%